1. What is Veterinary Medical Manipulation (VMM)?

 You will receive the CVMMP (Certified Veterinary Medical Manipulation Practitioner) certification.

-14. Can this course be taken without certification?
+13. Can this program be taken without certification?

-Yes, because of the intense focus on hands-on practice and individual attention, this course is limited to 30 students in the small animal track.
-Each lab group will be comprised of 4 students.
+Yes, because of the intense focus on hands-on practice and individual attention, each class is limited to 40 students in the equine track.

 There aren’t any required textbooks for this class.
 However, the following books may prove helpful:

-- Miller’s Anatomy of the Dog - Evans and de Lahunta
+- Miller’s Anatomy of the Dog-Howard E. Evans and Alexander de Lahunta

-19. What makes IVMI's Veterinary Medical Manipulation course unique?
+17. What makes IVMI's Veterinary Medical Manipulation program unique?

-This medical manipulation course is offered exclusively to veterinarians.
-It is this veterinarian only approach that truly sets the IVMI's course apart from many others.
-This is because, since the class being entirely composed of veterinarians (or 3rd or 4th year vet school students), the course material is able to delve far more in-depth than it otherwise would be able to.
+This medical manipulation program is offered exclusively to veterinarians.
+It is this veterinarian only approach that truly sets the IVMI's program apart from many others.
+This is because, since the class being entirely composed of veterinarians (or 3rd or 4th year vet school students), the program material is able to delivered far more in-depth than it otherwise would be able to.

-Additionally, because the focus of IVMI and our courses is on integrative medicine, an all-veterinarian class means that there are more opportunities for discussing the conventional and integrative medicine diagnostics, as well as 32 hours of direct, hands-on wet lab experience with diagnostics and treating real cases.
-If human chiropractors were in the course, diagnostics would not be able to be discussed.
-But, because of this veterinarian-only setup, the VMM course is able to focus on the hands-on wet labs and explore radiology, oxygen therapy, ultrasound therapy, dissection of equine cadavers and sport/discipline specific biomechanics.
+Additionally, because the focus of IVMI and our programs is on integrative veterinary medicine, an all-veterinarian class means that there are more opportunities for discussing the conventional and integrative medicine diagnostics, as well as 32 hours of direct, hands-on wet lab experience with diagnostics and treating real cases.
+If human chiropractors were in the class, diagnostics would not be able to be discussed.
+Because of this veterinarian-only setup, the CVMMP program is able to focus on the hands-on wet labs and explore radiology, oxygen therapy, ultrasound therapy, dissection of equine cadavers and sport/discipline specific biomechanics.

 Yes!
 Acupuncture and VMM are synergistic.
 The greatest benefits to the patient are seen when they are combined into one treatment.

-21. I would like to become certified in both Veterinary Acupuncture and Veterinary Medical Manipulation (VMM).
-Should I begin with the Certified Veterinary Acupuncture (CVA) course first or the VMM course first?
+19. I would like to become certified in both Veterinary Acupuncture and Veterinary Medical Manipulation (VMM).
+Should I begin with the Certified Veterinary Acupuncture (CVA) program first or the CVMMP program first?